-In addition to the limb weakness, some people may also experience one or more of the following symptoms:
+In addition to limb weakness, some people may also experience one or more of the following symptoms:

-- gait difficulty
+- Gait difficulty

-- facial droop or weakness
+- Facial droop or weakness

-- difficulty moving the eyes
+- Difficulty moving the eyes

-- drooping eyelids
+- Drooping eyelids

-- difficulty talking or swallowing
+- Difficulty talking or swallowing

-- unable to pass urine
+- Unable to pass urine

-- pain in arms, legs, and/or neck
+- Pain in arms, legs, and/or neck

-- numbness or tingling
+- Numbness or tingling

 The clinical presentation is similar to poliomyelitis, but the polio virus has not been detected in any specimens from patients with AFM.
+AFM can mimic other conditions, such as transverse myelitis or Guillain-Barré syndrome, making diagnosis difficult.
+In most reported cases across the United States, the underlying cause remains unidentified.

 Additional Risks: AFM appears to affect children more than adults.
 About 90% of acute flaccid myelitis cases affect children between the ages of 1 and 7.
+AFM is considered a medical emergency as some patients can experience rapid respiratory failure and may require ventilator support.
+Healthcare providers should consider AFM when patients present with acute sudden muscle weakness especially when preceded by viral symptoms, particularly in the late summer and early fall, when AFM is most common.

 Please note: All patients meeting the clinical criteria for AFM also meet the criteria for consideration as a possible paralytic poliomyelitis case, which is immediately notifiable to local health jurisdictions in Washington under WAC 246-101.
 Travel and immunization histories should be obtained as soon as possible on all suspected AFM cases to help rule out polio as a possible cause.